uswds/uswds-site/_posts/2019-04-08-introducing-uswds-2-0.md

 - Prepared to grow and adapt to user needs and industry best practices

 {:.margin-top-6}
 Like any true 2.0, this is a living product.
 We’ll continue to test our decisions and assumptions with real-world feedback as it develops and evolves.
-We encourage you to explore USWDS 2.0, contribute your own code and ideas, and leave feedback on [GitHub](https://github.com/uswds/uswds/issues), [email](mailto:uswds@support.digitalgov.gov), or our [Slack channel](https://chat.18f.gov/).
+We encourage you to explore USWDS 2.0, contribute your own code and ideas, and leave feedback on [GitHub [github.com]](https://github.com/uswds/uswds/issues), [email](mailto:uswds@support.digitalgov.gov), or our [Slack channel [18f.gov]](https://chat.18f.gov/).
 And join our new mailing list by sending an email to [uswds-subscribe-request@listserv.gsa.gov](mailto:uswds-subscribe-request@listserv.gsa.gov).
 We’ll use your input to continuously improve the system with ongoing regular releases.
 We’re listening.

 ---